aheze/aheze/README.md

 <a href="https://github.com/aheze/SupportDocs">SupportDocs</a>, an open-source library
 </td>
 <td colspan="2">
-Swift - still a lot more to learn
+How to design UI and UX
 </td>
 <td colspan="2">
-Features for Findbot
+New open-source libraries
 </td>
 <td colspan="2">
-Kaguya-sama Vol. 22
+Kaguya-sama Vol. 24
 </td>
 </tr>